xzhang03/NidaqGUI/README.md

 1. Upload new code [here](https://github.com/xzhang03/NidaqGUI/tree/master/Arduino/nanosec).
 The instruction is in the readme file there.
 2. Update hardware connections as needed (with nanosec powered off).
 3. Remove old Nanosec paths from Matlab
 4. Navigate matlab to the new Nanosec folder.
-Run this Nanosec_setup.m once, which adds necessary files to path and create nanosec_settings.mat file.
+Run **Nanosec_setup.m** once, which adds necessary files to path and create nanosec_settings.mat file.
 This step only needs to be done once per update.
 5. New config explanations can be found in: https://github.com/xzhang03/NidaqGUI/tree/master/Configs

 ## D. Modes